nuxt-community/sentry-module/docs/content/en/sentry/options.md

 - Sentry options common to the server and client that are passed to `Sentry.init(options)`.
 See Sentry documentation at https://docs.sentry.io/platforms/javascript/guides/vue/configuration/options/
 - Note that `config.dsn` is automatically set based on the root `dsn` option
 - The value for `config.release` is automatically inferred from the local repo unless specified manually
+- Do not use `config.integrations`, use clientIntegrations or serverIntegrations

 ### serverConfig